Carl-Br/status-supporter-discord-bot/README.md

 ## How to set it up as an Admin

+**First of all you have to make sure that the bot role is higher than every other role, so it can manage the roles.**

-First of all you need to find a interesting status supporter message, the members can set as their status.
+Now you need to find a interesting status supporter message, the members can set as their status.
 Make sure it's not longer than 128 characters!
 Now do `/set_server_status status:status supporter message` and set the status supporter message as parameter.

 Now do `/role action:add role:role`, you can also add the optional parameter "days:" to only give this role to members who had a custom status since this amount of days.